 What’s the most unusual time and place you’ve ever visited?

 I was 15 when my parents took the family to the Galapagos Islands.
 It doesn’t get more unusual than that.
 That was an incredible trip!

 As for an unusual time, I visited Moscow in the summer of 1992.
 I was 10.5 years old and the contrast there vs. my life in Los Angeles at the time was extreme, to say the least.
 This was a time when you could pretty much bribe your way to get anything there with some packets of American gum, Tylenol, and imported coffee.
 As a matter of fact, a big package of Tylenol and Coffee paved the way for my family to see the REAL crown jewels in the Kremlin Armory… the ones Russian citizens had to wait three years to get tickets to.

 Name a place you’ve never visited where you still want to go.

 I love to travel and was fortunate enough to have had my parents take me to many places back when I lived in Los Angeles as a kid, but a full-time job and three kids don’t make continued travel as easy as I’d like it to be.
-It’s impossible for me to name just one as there are many “big trips” that I’d love to take in order to see and tour places I’ve never been.
+It’s impossible for me to name just one as there are many “big trips” that I’d love to take in order to see and tour places I’ve never been to.
 It’s not a bucket list, but boy would I sure love to have the time and resources to travel to (in order of preference):

-1. A U.S. cross-country road trip with stops in: Milwaukee, Chicago, Detroit, Indianapolis, St. Louis, Louisville, San Antonio, Houston, Denver, Salt Lake City, Seattle, and Portland.
+1. A U.S. cross-country road trip with stops in Milwaukee, Chicago, Detroit, Indianapolis, St. Louis, Louisville, San Antonio, Houston, Denver, Salt Lake City, Seattle, and Portland.

 2. A Caribbean cruise – doesn’t matter where we stop….
 I just want to see all that gorgeous blue water everywhere.

-3. Canadian cities tour: Montreal, Toronto, Calgary and Vancouver.
+3. Canadian cities tour: Montreal, Toronto, Calgary, and Vancouver.

 4. Hawaii and Alaska